utiasSTARS/pykitti/README.md

 date = '2011_09_26'
 drive = '0019'

-# The range argument is optional - leaving it empty loads the whole dataset
+# The range argument is optional - default is None, which loads the whole dataset
 data = kittitools.raw(basedir, date, drive, range(0, 50, 5))

 # Sensor calibration data are loaded automatically